Skip to content Skip to footer

 The Burn Rate Illusion: A Named Concept

 The Burn Rate Illusion isn’t stupidity.
 It’s incentive design.
 When your investors measure growth by user count, you optimise for user count.
-When your stock price depends on revenue growth, you buy revenue with promotional discounts.
 When your brand metric is “awareness,” you carpet-bomb every cricket match and metro station with your logo.
+None of this is growth.
+It’s the appearance of growth, funded by someone else’s money.

 The Pattern